Need to talk? Call 1800 882 436.

 Being severely anaemic can affect your heart and make you more unwell if you lose a lot of blood during the birth.

-How can anaemia in pregnancy be avoided?
+How can anaemia in pregnancy be prevented?

 Starting pregnancy in good health